(Congenital Cystic Adenomatoid Malformation (CCAM) and Bronchopulmonary Sequestration (BPS))

 Fetal hydrops refers to a critical condition and is diagnosed by finding an abnormal accumulation of fluid in two or more fetal compartments.
 There are many causes of hydrops, but in the case of CCAM it would normally be due to fetal heart failure from compression by the CCAM.
-If fetal hydrops develops early in gestation, various procedures including percutaneous cyst drainage, or shunt placement can be attempted.
-If it develops later in pregnancy, delivery after steroids is generally recommended with a coordinated ex-utero intrapartum (EXIT) procedure.
+If fetal hydrops develops early in gestation, various procedures including percutaneous cyst drainage or shunt placement can be attempted.
+If it develops later in pregnancy, delivery after steroids is generally recommended with coordinated ex-utero intrapartum (EXIT) procedure.

 Bronchopulmonary Sequestration (BPS)

 Bronchopulmonary sequestration (BPS) is the second most common fetal lung mass and refers to lung tissue that doesn’t connect to the tracheobronchial tree or pulmonary arteries.
 On ultrasound, it appears like a solid lung mass with blood supply directly from the aorta.
 BPS frequently have cysts, (especially in lesions that are hybrid with CCAM, which can occur).
-The location is generally (90%) located on the left side, with 10 to 15% located below the diaphragm.
+The mass is generally 90% located on the left side, with 10 to 15% located below the diaphragm.
 The cysts are generally small-to-moderate in size and rarely fill the entire chest area.
 Over time, they often decrease in size.